Peloneustes: History of research

-Other assigned species
+Formerly assigned species and specimens

-Many further species have been assigned to Peloneustes throughout its history, but these have all since been reassigned to different genera or considered invalid.
+Many further species have been assigned to Peloneustes throughout its taxonomic history, but these have all since been reassigned to different genera or considered invalid.
 In the same publication in which he named P. philarchus, Seeley also named another species of Plesiosaurus, P. sterrodeirus based on seven specimens in the Woodwardian Museum consisting of cranial and vertebral material.
 When Lydekker erected the genus Peloneustes for P. philarchus, he also reclassified "Plesiosaurus" sterrodeirus and "Pleiosaurus" aequalis (a species named by John Phillips in 1871) as members of this genus.
 In his 1960 review of pliosaurid taxonomy, Tarlo considered P. aequalis to be invalid, since it was based on propodials (upper limb bones), which cannot be used to differentiate different pliosaurid species.
 He considered Peloneustes sterrodeirus to instead belong to Pliosaurus, possibly within P. brachydeirus.

 Another of the species described by Seeley in 1869 was Pliosaurus evansi, based on specimens in the Woodwardian Museum.
 These consisted of cervical and dorsal (back) vertebrae, ribs, and a coracoid.
 Due to it being a smaller species of Pliosaurus and its similarity to Peloneustes philarchus, Lydekker reassigned it to Peloneustes in 1890, noting that it was larger than Peloneustes philarchus.
 He also thought that a large mandible and paddle attributed to Pleiosaurus ?grandis by Phillips in 1871 belonged to this species instead.
 In 1913, Andrews assigned a partial skeleton of another large pliosaur found by Leeds to Peloneustes evansi, noting that while the mandible and vertebrae were similar to other Peloneustes evansi specimens, they were quite different from those of Peloneustes philarchus.
 Consequently, Andrews considered it possible that P. evansi really belonged to a separate genus that was morphologically intermediate between Peloneustes and Pliosaurus.
 In his 1960 review of pliosaurids, Tarlo synonymised Peloneustes evansi with Peloneustes philarchus due to their cervical vertebrae being identical (save for a difference in size).
 He considered the larger specimens of Peloneustes evansi distinct, and assigned them to a new species of Pliosaurus, P. andrewsi (although this species is no longer considered to belong in Pliosaurus).
 Hilary F. Ketchum and Roger B. J. Benson disagreed with this synonymy, and in 2011 considered that since the holotype of Peloneustes evansi is nondiagnostic (lacking distinguishing features), P. evansi is a nomen dubium and therefore an indeterminate pliosaurid.